Written by Kate Hallewell

 Bank statements (for the last three months) showing income payments

-This income limit applies irrespective of the size of the property, region or property type and it is from all sources of income.
+This income limit applies irrespective of the size of the property, region or property type.
+Please note – all sources of income must be declared.

 While the grant application process might seem daunting, it is usually pretty straightforward.
-The most important step is to use a grant checker to identify potential grants and register for updates.
-The grant checkers are usually accessed online and require information about your household and property.
-Once the application has been assessed as potentially eligible, you’ll be asked to provide necessary documents so that the installer can prepare to submit an application for you.
-Documents will include things such as proof of income or property ownership documents.
-You can apply now in less than a minute at www.energysavinggenie.co.uk/apply
+The most important step is to use a grant checker to identify potential grants for heating technologies and register for updates.
+The grant checkers are accessed online and require information about your household and property.
+Once the application has been assessed as potentially eligible, you’ll be asked to provide necessary documents so that the installer can prepare to submit an application on your behalf.
+Documents may include proof of income or property ownership documents.
+Apply now (it takes less than a minute!).

-We are expecting different schemes to be announced throughout the year and they may have varying requirements depending on the type of funding available.
-Ensuring that you are notified of grant opportunities regularly will make sure you stay informed about potential sources of funding at any given time.
+We are expecting different schemes to be announced as this phase of the ECO scheme progresses and they may have varying requirements, depending on the type of funding available.

-You can register for updates and check eligibility for existing grants at www.energysavinggenie.co.uk/apply
+Register for updates and check eligibility for existing grants.

 When it comes to making your application successful, there are some key considerations that can help you stand out from the competition and get your grant processed quickly.